hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 # note the high memory usage above
 ```

+> **NOTE:** It is not uncommon to require additional memory if needed, especially for single-cell RNA-seq (some projects have required up to 128G memory).
+Since requesting so much memory can take a while to receive, submitting the job to the `priority` queue can be helpful.

 Finally, it is helpful to know that these R scripts can take positional parameters as well.
 Therefore, we could use the same script to process different clustering analyses.
 We can add command line arguments to the script using the `commandArgs()` function:

 ```bash
 $ vim marker_id.R
 ```

-Go to top of file using `gg` in command mode and delete the entire file with `dG`.
+Go to top of file using `gg` in command mode and **delete the entire file** with `dG`.

 Now paste in the following script with command line arguments and save.